 This section includes instructions about configuring your device.
-To learn more about how streaming and storage works, go to .
+To learn more about how streaming and storage works, go to Streaming and storage on page 48.

 Set up network storage

 To store recordings on the network, you need to set up your network storage.